File References

 - Plugin task parameters can be set via

-can't be referenced at pipeline level
+allow_imagescannot be referenced at pipeline level.

 Examples